Marijuana Grow Guide 2020

 Chapter 1

-Cannabis indica, Cannabis sativa, and cannabis ruderalis are three species of the genus cannabis.
-They all belong in the group of plants that have psychoactive properties.
+Cannabis indica, cannabis Sativa, and cannabis Ruderalis are three species of the genus cannabis.
+They all belong to the group of plants that have psychoactive properties.
 However, they differ in both their effects on the user and the way they look.

 Cannabis Sativa

-Cannabis sativa grows the tallest of the three.
+Cannabis Sativa grows the tallest of the three.
 Their buds are airy and they have thin pointed leaves.
-When you see the signature picture of a cannabis leaf, it is usually the sativa dominant leaf.
+When you see the signature picture of a cannabis leaf, it is usually the Sativa dominant leaf.
 Since they grow the biggest, they normally also have the largest yields.
-The effects you can expect from consuming a sativa dominant strain are energizing, uplifting, increased creativity, cerebral head buzz, increased focus, promotes a general feeling of wellness, and reduced nausea.
+The effects you can expect from consuming a Sativa dominant strain are energizing, uplifting, increased creativity, cerebral head buzz, increased focus, promote a general feeling of wellness, and reduced nausea.

 Cannabis Indica